InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/development-ci.rst

 2. At the end of the build of ``fragalysis-backend`` **Travis** is configured to *trigger* a build in the remote repository ``fragalysis-stack`` [#f2]_ .
     There's a new *backend* image so the stack, which depends on it, is instructed to build.
+It uses the `Trigger Travis`_ code to do this.

 3. As the *Loader* also depends on the output of this build **Travis** also *triggers** the ``fragalysis-loader`` to build.

-4. The ``fragalysis-loader`` **Travis** session (triggered by the *backend*) builds and as its output is a container image it is pushed to Docker Hub.
+4. The ``fragalysis-loader`` **Travis** session (triggered by the *backend*) builds and, as its output is a container image, the image is pushed to Docker Hub.
 The image pushed is ``xchem/fragalysis-loader:latest``

-5. The ``fragalysis-stack`` **Travis** session (triggered by the *backend*) builds and as its output is a container image it is pushed to Docker Hub.
+5. The ``fragalysis-stack`` **Travis** session (also triggered by the *backend* changes above) builds and its image is pushed to Docker Hub.
     The image pushed is ``xchem/fragalysis-stack:latest``

 More scenarios (here be Dragons)